mathgama/graffiti-gallery/README.md

 - Then you'll need to create a [Firebase](https://firebase.google.com/) project and provide the application with the environment variables.
 Those variables should be in the file named ".env".

-The firebase project should contain the following modules activated:
+- The firebase project should contain the following modules activated:
   - Authentication (Google provider enabled)
   - Firestore Database
   - Storage

-- And then the app can be started with the command:
+- Then the app can be started with the command:

 ```
 yarn dev